plone/documentation/develop/plone/misc/commandline.rst

 Then running::

 	bin/zopepy path/to/myscript.py

 ...or if you want to run a script outside buildout folder::

         cd /tmp
         /srv/plone/site/bin/zopepy pack2.py

 Setting up ZEO for command line-processing
 ------------------------------------------

 Plone site HTTP requests are processed by one process per requests.
 One process cannot handle more than one request once.
 If you need to have long-running transactions you need to at least two front end processes, ZEO clients, so that long-running transactions won't block your site.

-* :doc:`Converting instance to ZEO based configuration </old-reference-manuals/buildout/zope_to_zeo>`
+* `Converting instance to ZEO based configuration <http://docs.plone.org/4/en/old-reference-manuals/buildout/zope_to_zeo.html>`_

 Your code might want to call transaction.commit() now and then to commit the current transaction.

 Posing as user
 --------------